abner/flutter_js/README.md

 ```

-Now, if ou javascript code call `sendMessage('someChannelName', JSON.stringify([1,2,3]);` the dart function above will be called
+Now, if your javascript code calls `sendMessage('someChannelName', JSON.stringify([1,2,3]);` the above dart function provided as the second argument will be called
-with a List with the elements 1, 2 and 3.
+with a List containing 1, 2, 3 as it elements.

 ## Alternatives (and also why we think our library is better)